approach0/guide/index.md

 ![](_static/mix-query.gif)

-One restriction: You are limited to enter less than 5 math keywords and less than 21 non-math keywords in one query.
+One restriction: You are limited to enter no more than 2 math formula keywords and no more than 10 text keywords in one query.

 ### Other tips
-* There are some math symbols that you may find not intuitive or not familiar on how to type directly into query input box (such as \\( \infty \\), \\( \Theta \\) and \\( \perp \\)).
+* There are some math symbols that you do not know how to type directly into query input box (such as \\( \infty \\) and \\( \perp \\)).
-In these cases, click "handy pad" under search box for a number of buttons to help you enter math symbols.
+In these cases, click `Lookup symbols` under search query box for looking up math symbols.

-* The URL displayed on your browser uniquely determines a query and page you are searching for.
+* The URL displayed on your browser uniquely determines a query and your viewing page.
 So you can show this URL to others to refer a query.

 * We support copy-paste in query input box.
 For math keyword, paste `a/b` and `$a/b$` into query box both result in the same math expression \\(\dfrac a b \\).

-* You can edit or delete a math keyword by clicking the `✐ ` or `× ` icon on the right of the keyword.
-You can also delete (but no edit option) a non-math keyword by clicking the `× ` icon on the right of the keyword.

-* If you do not get any search result ("No hit found"), try to reduce the complexity of your math expression a little bit.
-Also, check if your *raw query* is somewhat malformed, by clicking the `raw query` link under search box.
+* If you do not get any search result ("No hit found") or get a red-colored box around your inputting math formula.
+You may have typed a malformed math formula.
+In this case, check if your *raw query* is somewhat malformed, by clicking the `raw query` link under search box.
-Some typical malformed TeX snippets:
+Some typical malformed examples:
 	* `a^(1+2+3)` (should be `a^{1+2+3}`)
 	* `sin(x)` (should be `\sin(x)`)